-a.
-Include information about school activities in district communications to parents/guardians b.
-To the extent practicable, assist schools with translation services or other accommodations needed to encourage participation of parents/guardians with special needs
+- a.
+Include information about school activities in district communications to parents/guardians and family members - b.
+To the extent practicable, assist schools with translation services or other accommodations needed to encourage participation of parents/guardians and family members - c.
+Establish processes to encourage parent/guardian input regarding their expectations and concerns for their children

-The district's Board policy and administrative regulation containing parent involvement strategies shall be incorporated into the LEA plan and distributed to parents/guardians of students participating in Title I programs.
+The district's Board policy and administrative regulation containing parent/guardian and family engagement strategies shall be incorporated into the plan and shall be distributed to parents/guardians of students participating in Title I programs.
 (20 USC 6318)